Evankemp07/fpp-Homekit/README.md

 - **Service not running**: Check that Python dependencies are installed and avahi-daemon is running
 - **Can't pair**: Ensure service is running and your iOS device is on the same network
-- **Playlist doesn't start**: Verify playlist name is correctly configured and exists in FPP
+- **Playlist doesn't start**: Verify the playlist name is correctly configured and exists in FPP

-See the Help page in the plugin for more troubleshooting tips.